meisong541/meisong541.github.io/_posts/2019-08-02-Replica_method_1.markdown

     \lim_{n \to \infty} \mathbb{E}[\langle {\boldsymbol v}_{\max}({\boldsymbol A}), {\boldsymbol u}\rangle^2] = 1 - 1/\lambda^2.
     \\]

-In the rest of this blog, we will derive this result using the replica method.
+In the rest of this blog post, we will derive this result using the replica method.

 ## 3. Tricks in statistical physics